Logo fishing for carp

 The Best Size

-When introducing any new bait it can be a good tactic to pre-bait with much larger size boilies than the ones you intend to use.
+When introducing any new bait, it can be a good tactic to pre-bait with much larger sized boilies than the ones you intend to use.
 If you make your own bait, try making your pre-bait quantity as big as 30mm, or even as big as 50mm!
 This helps stop nuisance fish from eating it before the carp get to it.
 It may also help in other, tactical areas as well.
 For instance, most anglers know that carp can spook off large size bait so, they often fish with smaller sizes.
 Eventually, like in most of the lakes I fish, the majority of anglers won’t use big baits.
 You may gain an advantage here by re-introducing safety to larger bait and, over time, you could go back to catching many carp using big 18 or 20mm boilies.

 Bait Quantity